Support Groups in Minnetonka, MN

 612-701-0066

-"Why Can't I Stop Eating?" meets weekly on Mondays from 5pm to 7pm.
+"Why Can't I Stop Eating?" meets weekly on Tuesdays from 5pm to 6:30pm.
+This is a telehealth group.
 Clients learn to reduce or eliminate emotional eating through learning DBT Skills.
 DBT Skills improve your ability to tolerate distress, choose your emotional responses and balance taking care of yourself with the needs of others.
 Clients also participate in individual therapy.
 The program runs 22 weeks with new clients joining on a rolling basis.
 Commercial insurance and some PMAPs accepted.
 Medicare does not pay for this group.
-Clients participating in bariatric programs are also welcome.
+Clients participating in bariatric programs or taking GLP-1's are welcome.

 Hosted by Ann Trench